thinhtran3588/tqt-mobile-starter-kit/README.md

 ### **Android**

-1. Prepare credentials in the exact locations below:
+1. prepare credentials in the exact locations below:

 ```
 android